SingerLab/gac/README.md

   - support for .seg files

-  - Implementation of a data model with [dm](https://github.com/krlmlr/dm)
+  - Computational efficiency with S4 dispatch with defined classes

   - Cleaner code with tidyverse